Primary Health Care

 - First aid (non-emergency)

 - Physical examinations

-Our office is staffed by nurse practitioners, registered nurses, a pharmacist, a health educator, an administrative assistant and a secretary.
+Our office is staffed by nurse practitioners, registered nurses, a health educator, an administrative assistant and a secretary.
 All are fully trained for their positions.
 A collaborating physician is in the office weekly.
 Physician services are available by referral from the nurse practitioners.
 Student Health and Wellness can manage most health problems that are typical for a health office.

 Yes.
 We provide this service by appointment.

 Yes.
 A nurse practitioner can prescribe medication as appropriate.
 Students can have their prescriptions filled at any retail pharmacy.

 Yes.
 The immunizations available are Hepatitis A and B, Human Papilloma Virus, Meningitis, MMR, Tetanus (Tdap), Varicella (chicken pox).
 Tuberculosis testing is also available.
 Call for further information or check the fees page.
 Other immunizations may be available by request.

 Yes.
 Student Health and Wellness providers do write prescriptions for birth control and Depo Provera.
 You must make an appointment with a nurse practitioner.